CTN-0094/DOPE/README.md

 lookup(c("Buprenorphine", "Tramadol", "Bup/Nx"))
 ```

-If your only care about the class and/or category and/or if you serach returns many matches you can use the compress_lookup() function to drop columns and then remove duplicate rorws.
+If your only care about the class and/or category and/or if you search returns many matches you can use the compress_lookup() function to drop columns and then remove duplicate rows.

 ```
 lookup("cheese", "pizza", "with", "a", "soda") %>%